gnicholl/SMT/README.md

 # SMT: Statistical Machine Translation in R

-This R package implements the translation models IBM1, IBM2, IBM3, and IBM4 from `Brown et al (1993)`.
+This R package implements the translation models IBM1, IBM2, IBM3, and IBM4 from `Brown et al (1993)` as well as phrase-based translation.
 While SMT methods have largely been overtaken by neural network-based methods, the IBM models remain historically important and are still used in conjunction with neural methods thanks to their word-alignment capabilities.

 ## Noisy-Channel Model